ChaoyiZh/latent-radiance-field/README.md

 ## 📢 News
-- **2025-01-22**: Latent Radiance Fields with 3D-aware 2D Representations is accepted to ICLR 2025.
+- **2025-01-22**: Latent Radiance Fields with 3D-aware 2D Representations was accepted to ICLR 2025.

 ## 📋 TODO